WMS Implementation – Are You Ready?

-The benefits of implementing Warehouse Management System (WMS) software are unmatched in the ability to maximize almost every area of your warehouse operations.
-A robust WMS solution prepares your warehouse operation for the future and provides the foundation for dramatically enhanced productivity, as well as the ability to adapt and grow with your organization.
+The benefits of implementing warehouse management solutions are unmatched in the ability to maximize almost every area of your warehouse operations.
+A robust WMS prepares your warehouse operation for the future and provides the foundation for dramatically enhanced productivity, as well as the ability to adapt and grow with your organization.

-- Consider starting the Training on the new WMS System as early as possible
+5. Consider starting the training on the new WMS as early as possible

 This step is connected to choosing a provider as well as calculating your total cost of ownership.
 You’ll want to understand the capabilities and limitations of your internal IT staff first.
-Then consider the pros and cons of purchasing a hosted or cloud solution vs. housing the WMS software on your own hardware (or maybe even your own cloud).
+Then consider the pros and cons of purchasing a hosted or cloud solution vs. SaaS vs. housing the WMS software on your own hardware.

 Once you’ve made the decision to go forward with a new WMS, it’s not too soon to start thinking about what will happen once the implementation is done.
 How will your organization handle any issues – does the software provider offer support?
 Does your chosen supply chain technology partner provide support?